 Anne Murphy BACP Accredited Counsellor (MBACP Accred), EMDR therapist

-Covid 19 update: at the moment I am working from home so all sessions are telephone sessions.
-I do understand that this may not be your preferred way of working together, however experience over several years of telephone work has shown me that it can work very well.
-I will do all I can to support you if you would like to try a telephone session to see how you feel.
+Covid 19 update: at the moment I am working from home so all sessions are either by Zoom or by telephone.
+I do understand that these may not be your preferred ways of working together, however experience over several years of telephone work and more recent experience of video work has shown me that they can work very well.
+I am able to carry out EMDR therapy using either method.
+I will do all I can to support you if you would like to try a telephone or video session to see how you feel.

 Sometimes life can feel very overwhelming and difficult to deal with on your own.
 My aim is to work together with you to discover why you feel the way you do and to support you in exploring choices.